How a WA lawmaker used a fake kidnapping to sway a vote

 “I just think the way we have it now — where if you want that information, it’s available to you, but you have to request it — is a lot better than publishing it all online,” he said.

-Previously, the PDC chair, Anne Levinson, wrote Sheldon in February saying that the agency would save substantial time and staff resources by posting the F-1 forms online.
-She said people have been requesting the forms and uploading them to other websites already.
+Anne Levinson, who chairs the Public Disclosure Commission, previously wrote Sheldon a letter in February saying that putting the financial-disclosure forms online would save the agency time and resources.
+She said people have been requesting the F-1 forms and uploading them to other websites already.

 "In other words, whether or not the PDC posted the F-1s online, they were getting posted, and the staff were spending hundreds of hours a year responding to requests," Levinson wrote.